Styrofoam: Uses

 Styrofoam has a variety of uses.
 Styrofoam is composed of 98% air, making it lightweight and buoyant.

 DuPont produces Styrofoam building materials, including varieties of building insulation sheathing and pipe insulation.
 The claimed R-value of Styrofoam insulation is approximately 5 °F⋅ft^{2}⋅h/BTU for 1 inch thick sheet.

 Styrofoam can be used under roads and other structures to prevent soil disturbances due to freezing and thawing.

 DuPont also produces Styrofoam blocks and other shapes for use by florists and in craft products.
 DuPont insulation Styrofoam has a distinctive blue color; Styrofoam for craft applications is available in white and green.

 Environmental issues

 The EPA and International Agency for Research on Cancer reported limited evidence that styrene is carcinogenic for humans and experimental animals, meaning that there is a positive association between exposure and cancer and that causality is credible, but that other explanations cannot be confidently excluded.

-See also the expansive list of environmental issues of polystyrene, among which it being non-biodegradable.
+Again, styrofoams are not easily recycled which ends up polluting the environment and this has raised a high concern among advocates of the environment, the likes of EPA bringing a ban to it.